NCT 127 say they don’t want to release music that’s “obvious or familiar”

 NCT 127 have opened up about the eclectic and sometimes polarising style of their music releases.

-The nine-member NCT sub-unit recently spoke to Hypebae about the strengths of NCT 127 as a music act and the innovation they bring to the table in the K-pop industry, touching on the
+The nine-member NCT sub-unit recently spoke to Hypebae about the strengths of NCT 127 as a music act and the innovation they bring to the table in the K-pop industry.

 “I think our team’s strength is that we’re always taking on new challenges,” said Doyoung.
 “The fact that we constantly try out new genres is a challenge in itself, and something I feel our fans love about us.”